-April 27-County of ST. CLAIR set off as follows: Beginning at the mouth of the Little Michilmacinack river, running thence southerly in a direct line to the mouth of the little river above Fort Massac, on the Ohio river; thence with the Ohio to its junction with the Missis-sippi; thence with the Mississippi to the mouth of the Illinois river; and so up the Illinois river to the place of beginning, with all the adjacent islands of the said Illinois and Missis-sippi rivers.
-St. Clair county divided into three judicial districts, viz.: Cahokia, Prairie du Rocher, and Kaskaskia; in each of which sessions of the several courts should be held during he year in the same manner as if each district represented a distinct county.
+April 27 - County of St. Clair set off as follows: Beginning at the mouth of the Little Michilmacinack River, running thence southerly in a direct line to the mouth of the little river above Fort Massac, on the Ohio River; thence with the Ohio to its junction with the Mississippi; thence with the Mississippi to the mouth of the Illinois River; and so up the Illinois River to the place of beginning with all the adjacent islands of the said Illinois and Mississippi Rivers.
+St. Clair County divided into three judicial districts, viz.: Cahokia, Prairie du Rocher and Kaskaskia; in each of which sessions of the several courts should be held during the year in the same manner as if each district represented a distinct county.

 [Territorial Records of the Northwest Territory, St. Clair Papers, volume 2, page 165.]

-June 20-A county named KNOX was laid off with the following boundaries: Beginning at the Standing Stone Forks of the Great Miami river and down the said river to the conflu-ence with the Ohio river; thence with the Ohio river to the small stream or rivulet above Fort Massac; thence with the eastern line of St. Clair county to the mouth of the Little Michilmac-inack; thence up the Illinois river to the forks or confluence of the Theokiki [Kankakee] and Chicago [Des Plaines]: thence by a line to be drawn due north to the boundary of the Terri-tory of the United States, and so far easterly upon said boundary line as that a due south line may be drawn to the place of beginning.
+June 20 - A county named Knox was laid off with the following boundaries: Beginning at the Standing Stone Forks of the Great Miami River and down the said river to the confluence with the Ohio River; thence with the Ohio River to the small stream or rivulet above Fort Massac; thence with the eastern line of St. Clair County to the mouth of the Little Michilmacinack; thence up the Illinois River to the fork or confluence of the Theokiki [Kankakee] and Chicago [DesPlaines]; thence by a line to be drawn due north to the boundary of the Territory of the United States, and so far easterly upon said boundary line as that a due south line may be drawn to the place of beginning.

 [Territorial Records of the Northwest Territory, St. Clair Papers, volume 2, page 166.]

-1795-RANDOLPH.
+1795 - RANDOLPH

-As a county of the Northwest Territory.
+As a County of the Northwest Territory

-A PROCLAMATION.
+A PROCLAMATION

-Whereas, the division of the county of St. Clair into districts has not been found to give that ease and facility to the administration of justice which was expected, and the great extent of the country would render it almost impracticable were the courts to be held at one place only, it has, therefore, become necessary that it should be divided and a new county erected.
-Now, know ye, that by virtue of the power vested in me by the United States, I have ordered and ordained, and by these presents, do order and ordain, that all and singular, the lands lying and being within the following boundaries, viz: Beginning at the Cave spring, a little south of the New Design, and running thence due east to the line of the county of K nox, and thence south with that line to the Ohio river, thence with the Ohio to the Mississippi, thence with the Mississippi to the parallel of the said Cave spring, and thence to the place of begin-ning, shall be a county named and hereafter to be known and called by the name of RAN-DOLPH, which said county of Randolph shall have and enjoy, all and singular, jurisdiction and rights, liberties and immunities whatsoever to a county appertaining, and which any county that now is or hereafter may be erected and laid out shall or ought to enjoy conformably to the ordinance of Congress for the government of the Territory northwest of the river Ohio, bearing date the 15th day of July, 1787.
+Whereas, the division of the county of St. Clair into districts has not been found to give that ease and facility to the administration of justice which was expected, and the great extent of the county would render it almost impracticable were the courts to be held at one place only, it has, therefore, become necessary that it should be divided and a new county erected.
+Now, know ye, that by virtue of the power vested in me by the United States, I have ordered and ordained, and by these presents, do order and ordain, that all and singular, the lands lying and being within the following boundaries, viz.: Beginning at the Cave spring, a little south of the New Design, and running thence due east to the line of the county of Knox, and thence south with that line to the Ohio River thence with the Ohio to the Mississippi, thence with the Mississippi to the parallel of the said Cave Spring, and thence to the place of beginning, shall be a county named and hereafter to be known and called by the name of RANDOLPH, which said county of Randolph shall have and enjoy, all and singular, jurisdiction and rights, liberties and immunities whatsoever to a county appertaining, and which any county that now is or hereafter may be erected and laid out, shall or ought to enjoy comformably to the ordinance of Congress for the government of the Territory northwest of the river Ohio, bearing date the 15th day of July, 1787.

 In testimony, I have hereunto set my hand and caused the seal of the Territory to be affixed, at Cahokia, in the county of St. Clair, the 5th day of October, in the year of our Lord 1795, and of the Independence of the United States the twentieth.
-ITerritorial records of the Northwest Territory.
-St. Clairs parts of the 2 p.
-215.